dfelinto/blender-manual/manual/animation/armatures/bones/properties/display.rst

 .. note::

-   - These shapes will never be rendered, like any bone, they are only visible in 3D Views.
+   - These shapes will never be rendered, like any bone, they are only visible in the 3D Viewport.
    - Even if any type of object seems to be accepted by the *Object* field (meshes, curves, even metas...), only meshes really work.
 All other types just make the bone invisible.
    - The origin of the shape object will be at the *root of the bone*